muhammadzkralla/Z-Articlez/spring/roadmap.md

 Task:
-1- Write simple programs like calculating the sum of numbers or finding the largest number in an array.
+1- Write simple programs like calculating the sum of numbers or finding the largest number in an array. <br>
-2- Implement basic binary search in Java.
+2- Implement basic binary search in Java. <br>
-3- Try to solve some Leetcode easy questions using Java.
+3- Try to solve some Leetcode easy questions using Java. <br>

 ## Week 2: Object-Oriented Programming (OOP)